 a.
 A soldier with special training for quick destructive raids against enemy-held areas.

 b.
 A small fighting force consisting of such soldiers.

 a.
 An organized force of Boer troops in South Africa.

 b.
 A raid made by such a force.

 To wear clothing without wearing undergarments, especially underpants.

-[Afrikaans kommando, from Dutch commando, unit of troops, from Spanish comando, from comandar, to command, from Late Latin commandāre; see COMMAND.]
+[Originally Boer raiding party, raid carried out by such a party, from Afrikaans kommando, armed force of Boer fighters, from Dutch commando, unit of troops, from Spanish comando, command, military authority, from comandar, to command, from Late Latin commandāre; see COMMAND.]

 The American Heritage Dictionary Blog

 Check out our blog, updated regularly, for new words and revised definitions, interesting images from the 5th edition, discussions of usage, and more.